-To evaluate this price increase, we looked at our own policies.
-This chart shows the change in average life insurance rates for different age groups.
-The term life insurance quotes shown are for a 10-year term life insurance policy with a death benefit of $1,00,000 for applicants who are in good health.
+As you age, your average life insurance costs increase.
+Based on our policies, we developed a chart that shows the shift in premiums based on different age groups.
+The term life insurance quotes shown represent a 10-year term life insurance policy with a death benefit of $1 million for applicants in good health.

-A 35-year-old non-smoker could get this policy and pay a monthly premium of $65, whereas a 45-year-old non-smoker could pay a $135 monthly premium.
-In this example, purchasing your policy at age 35 instead of 45 could save you $840 per year over the life of your policy.
+In this scenario, the monthly cost of life insurance for a 35-year-old non-smoker would be $65.
+A 45-year-old non-smoker would pay a $135 monthly premium for the same policy.* By purchasing this policy at age 35 instead of 45, you could save $840 per year over the life of your policy.

-Additionally, your health status is one of the most important factors in determining your premiums.
-The healthier you are, the less you’ll pay.
-As you get older and your health changes, you risk the chance of developing health issues (such as diabetes or cancer) that can lead to higher premiums and sometimes make it impossible to get coverage.
-Securing life insurance earlier in your life protects you, and whoever may depend on you, against any unexpected changes to your health down the road.
+Your health status is one of the most crucial factors when determining premiums.
+The healthier you are, the less you pay, so getting life insurance at a younger age can be advantageous.
+As you age, the risk of developing health issues (such as cancer or diabetes) can lead to higher premiums and sometimes make it difficult to get coverage.
+Securing life insurance earlier in life helps protect you—and those who depend on you—against any unexpected changes.

-Employer-provided life insurance is nice to have!
-But unfortunately, it rarely offers enough coverage.
-Employer-sponsored policies typically offer coverage that is about 1-2X your annual salary.
-However, financial experts recommend having coverage that is about 10X your salary.
-And any changes in your employment status (such as retiring, changing jobs, or getting laid off) likely means you’ll lose this policy as well.
-If one of these changes happens when you're older—or after you've developed a health issue—it could be harder and more expensive to secure new coverage.
-Having a previously purchased policy to supplement your employer plan protects you and your loved ones against life’s unexpected changes.
+Employer-provided life insurance is a nice benefit, but these policies rarely offer sufficient coverage.
+Employer-sponsored policies typically only provide coverage of one to two times your annual salary.
+However, financial experts recommend you carry coverage about ten times your salary.
+And any change to your employment status (such as retirement, layoff, or job change) likely means you’ll lose the policy.
+If a change occurs when you're older—or after you've developed a health issue—it could be more expensive and difficult to secure new coverage.
+Having your own policy helps protect you and your loved ones against life’s unexpected changes.